Articles on: Channels

 Introduction to Channels

 Channels allow you to send and receive messages or phone calls through your account.
-You can connect as many channels to your account as you want.
+You can connect up to 10 channels, including multiple channels of the same type.

 Channel Types

-Available channel types include Aggregators (SMS & Voice), Android Phone (SMS), Facebook Messenger, the Nyaruka Surveyor Android apps, Telegram and Twitter.
+Available channel types include aggregators (SMS & Voice), Facebook Messenger, Telegram, Instagram, and more.
 We're always looking to add channels, so feel free to recommend one to support@textit.com.

 Aggregator (SMS & Voice)